PrasunBanerjee04/QFStat/README.md

 A C-based software library with a Python interface for quantitative research in market microstructure.
 This library provides fast, memory-efficient implementations of over 50 essential functions and models for empirical market microstructure research and modeling.

+## Motivation

+Modern financial markets generate enormous volumes of order book data, especially at high frequencies where every change in the limit order book (LOB)—inserts, cancels, trades—can be timestamped to the microsecond.
+A single trading day for a moderately active asset can produce tens of millions of events, creating massive challenges for researchers and traders attempting to analyze or model this data efficiently.
+Traditional scripting languages and numerical platforms (e.g., Python, R) often introduce performance bottlenecks when applied to this scale of data.

 ## Modules and Functions